 "With the therapeutic music I provide, patients don't have to do anything, they can just be." she said.

-Calvary John James director of mission Ms Frances Brown said the hospital hoped to get a grant to increase the number of Ms Ware's visits.
+Calvary John James director of mission Ms Frances Brown said the hospital hoped to get a grant to increase the number of Ms from Ireland to equip the Ware's visits.